1st Submarine Flotilla (Sweden)

+The 1st Submarine Flotilla (Första ubåtsflottiljen, 1. ubflj) is a submarine unit of the Swedish Navy, established in 1901 and based at the Karlskrona Naval Base within the Karlskrona Garrison in Karlskrona, Blekinge County.
+The flotilla shares its location with the 3rd Naval Warfare Flotilla.

 History

-The embryo of the 1st Submarine Flotilla was formed in 1904, when the Swedish Navy was supplied with its first submarine, Hajen, and the submarine force was formed.
-In 1918 the submarine force was included as the 1st Submarine Division (1. undervattensbåtsdivisionen) in the Coastal Fleet.
-In 1934, the submarine force had been organized as the Submarine Department (Ubåtsavdelningen) with three included divisions.
+The first form of the flotilla was established in 1904 as unit subordinate to the Coastal Fleet, following the creation of the Swedish Navy's submarine force with the arrival of its first submarine, Hajen.
+In 1918 the unit was formally named the 1st Submarine Division (1. undervattensbåtsdivisionen).
+By 1934, it had expanded into a three-division unit, now named the Submarine Department (Ubåtsavdelningen).
 In 1951, the unit was assigned its current name, and was part of the Coastal Fleet as the 1st Submarine Flotilla.
 During the 1970s, the Navy Diving School (Flottans dykarskola) was added to the flotilla, which later formed the Diving Division (Dykdivisionen), which included submarine rescue ships.